 I recently joined the Azrieli Faculty of Medicine at Bar-Ilan University as a senior lecturer.
-Accepting this position allowed me to come back to Israel, together with my family, and to support Israel’s northern region, which is in need of medical and technological development.
+Accepting this position allowed me to return to Israel, together with my family, and to support Israel’s northern region, which is in need of medical and technological development.

-The exceptional academic and research environment at the Faculty will provide the perfect setting to establish my independent research career.
+The exceptional academic and research environment at the faculty will provide the perfect setting to establish my independent research career.
 Thus, I am confident that I will be able to thrive here, building an innovative, productive, and extramurally funded research program.
-In my lab, we will apply interdisciplinary approaches — classic biochemical methods together with nanotechnological techniques — to answer basic questions related to the cilia and associated pathologies (ciliopathies).
-We will use cutting-edge microscopy, including Total Internal Reflection Fluorescence (TIRF) microscopy and atomic force microscopy (AFM), as well as microfluidics systems.
+In my lab, we will apply interdisciplinary approaches — classic biochemical methods together with nanotechnological techniques — to answer basic questions related to cilia and associated pathologies (ciliopathies).
+We will use cutting-edge microscopy, including total internal reflection fluorescence (TIRF) microscopy and atomic force microscopy (AFM), as well as microfluidics systems.

 As a mentor and an educator, my goal is to provide my students with an inclusive and supportive learning environment to help them develop as the next generation of Israeli scientists.
-For this purpose, I will encourage them to express their scientific creativity and capabilities, develop their skills, teach them new techniques and methodologies, and build their professional network.
-To further develop my skills as a teacher both in laboratory and academic settings, I have participated in a comprehensive training program for effective college teaching.
-This program included various workshops that focused on enhancement of teaching skills, as well as tools for effective in-class and online teaching.
-Thus, this training gave me a toolbox for advanced education, and I am committed to my continued development as a mentor and classroom teacher, having received a Certificate of College Teaching Preparation (CCTP) from the “Yale Poorvu Center of Teaching and Learning”.
-Ultimately, if I can continue to provide the next generation of researchers with the intellectual and practical tools they need to thrive I have succeeded as a scientist.
+As such, I will encourage them to express their scientific creativity and capabilities, develop their skills, teach them new techniques and methodologies, and help them build their professional networks.
+To further develop my skills as a teacher both in laboratory and academic settings, I participated in a comprehensive training program for effective college teaching.
+This program included various workshops that focused on the enhancement of teaching skills, as well as tools for effective in-class and online teaching and provided me with a toolbox for advanced education.
+Further, I am committed to my continuing development as a mentor and classroom teacher, having received a Certificate of College Teaching Preparation (CCTP) from the “Yale Poorvu Center of Teaching and Learning”.
+Ultimately, if I can continue to provide the next generation of researchers with the intellectual and practical tools they need to thrive, I will have succeeded as a scientist.

-I believe that academia has also an important role in our society, and we, as part of this society, should expose the public to science and foster the next generation of scientists.
-Therefore, I have decided to serve as a student union representative at Tel-Aviv University, during my graduate studies, and help developing different educational programs together with other activities related to the union.
-Furthermore, I had the opportunity to volunteer at the Dr. Baruch Zinger Memorial Fund as a mentor of underprivileged high-school students.
+I believe that academia plays an important role in our society, and we, as members of this society, should strive to expose the public to science and foster the next generation of scientists.
+I, therefore, decided to serve as a student union representative at Tel Aviv University during my graduate studies, helping to develop different educational programs along with other activities related to the union.
+In addition, I had the opportunity to volunteer with the Dr. Baruch Zinger Memorial Fund as a mentor of underprivileged high school students.
 I met with my students on a biweekly basis and helped them with their homework, as well as with the challenges that they faced in school.
-During our talks, we also discussed science, research, and technology that I hoped to expose and to develop their curiosity.
-This was an amazing experience that shaped my agenda and helped me to understand how we can make a huge difference in our society.
+During our time together, we also discussed science, research, and technology—subjects that I hoped would stimulate their curiosity.
+This was an amazing experience that rewrote my agenda and helped me to understand how we can make a huge difference in our society.